 Contingent charging is a model under which financial advisers are paid following the transfer of a client's defined benefit pension.
 It is an alternative to charging a client for pension advice upfront, which could end up costing thousands of pounds.
 Some argue that contingent charging works, as it enables everyone to gain access to 'free' pension advice while others argue that it creates a conflict of interest as advisers only get paid if a pension transfer is conducted, and the charges could end up running into tens of thousands.

 The average transfer value of all advised consumers in that period was £350,000 which means that in just one year, up to £12.25 bn of pension pots could have been subjected to poor transfer advice.
-The FCA has estimated that ongoing advice and product charges could on average consume around £77,000 of a £350,000 pension pot over a typical retirement period.
+The FCA estimated that ongoing advice and product charges could on average consume around £77,000 of a £350,000 pension pot over a typical retirement period.

-The FCA said that “The practice of contingent charging, where advisers only get paid if a transfer proceeds, creates an obvious conflict.
+The FCA stated that “The practice of contingent charging, where advisers only get paid if a transfer proceeds, creates an obvious conflict.
 By making changes to the way advisers are paid for transfer advice and the other changes to transfer advice we are proposing today, we want to ensure people receive suitable advice and drive down the number giving up valuable defined benefit pensions when it is not in their interests to do so.”

 It will apply across all advice and implementation charges, including for insistent clients, and also where multiple advisers are involved in the process.